 The serpent—representative of good and evil, poison and medicine, death and rebirth—has found powerful symbolic meaning dating back to ancient times.
 Both revered and feared by numerous cultures and religions for their mysterious duality, the snake has long been established as a poignant motif in jewelry and the decorative arts.
 If you are interested in learning about snake symbolism, you have come to the right place.
 This article will cover the symbolic meaning of the snake spirit animal and review the importance of snake jewelry throughout history.

 Serpent symbolism has been depicted through ancient Egypt and beyond.
 In ancient Egypt, the Uraeus, or upright form of a cobra, symbolized sovereignty, royalty, deity, and divine authority while also serving as a symbol for the early Egyptian deity Wadjet.
-As such, pharaohs wore the Ureaus serpent symbol as a head ornament to both legitimize their claim to the throne and evoke Wadjet's fierce protection.
+As such, pharaohs wore the Ureaus snake symbol as a head ornament to legitimize their claim to the throne and evoke Wadjet's fierce protection.
 A pair of serpents may also be seen flanking the winged sun disk, a symbol known as Behdety.
 Much like the Uraeus, the Behdety functioned as a serpent symbol of defense and was sometimes worn as a protective amulet during the Ptolemaic period.

-During the Graeco-Roman period, the serpent’s significance was solely beneficent, primarily representing fertility, regeneration, and the eternal—drawing upon the creature’s ability the shed its skin and be “reborn.”
+During the Graeco-Roman period, snakes were solely a positive symbol in jewelry, primarily representing fertility, regeneration, and the eternal—drawing upon the creature’s ability the shed its skin and be “reborn.”
 Additionally, the serpent served as a symbol of Asclepius, a deity affiliated with religion and mythology in ancient Greece and who was connected to healing—an association leading to the modern emblem of medicine.

-Serpents as a decorative motif, particularly in Victorian jewelry, experienced a burst of popularity from 1837-1901.
+Serpents used as decorative motifs, particularly in antique Victorian jewelry, experienced a burst of popularity during the Victorian era from 1837-1901.
 The resurgence of interest occurred after Prince Albert proposed to Queen Victoria with the very first engagement ring, shaped into the form of a snake biting its tail with an emerald-set head.
-Here, the serpent's symbolic expression of eternity and everlasting love, paired with Queen Victoria's status as a fashion icon, lead to its use as a ubiquitous motif during the period.
+Here, the serpent's symbolic expression of eternity and eternal love, paired with Queen Victoria's status as a fashion icon, led to the ubiquitous use of the snake motif during the period.